-Regis is a Centurion of the Wilberforce Forum and a freelance writer whose work regularly appears on BreakPoint Online, Crosswalk, and the Crux Project, among other publications.
+Regis is a Centurion and a freelance writer whose work regularly appears on BreakPoint.org, Crosswalk, and the Crux Project, among other publications.
 When not writing, Regis may be found executing flams and paradiddles on his drum kit, watching film noir while munching cheese nachos, or sipping coffee his wife says is too expensive.
-You can reach out and touch him at email@example.com.
+You can reach out and touch him at firstname.lastname@example.org.

 Roberto Rivera y Carlo

 Roberto is the official liaison from the Pegasus Galaxy.
 His mission is to both observe and explain the seemingly random and irrational things that the Tauri do and think to their more evolved kin across the universe.

 He doesn’t get home very often since the draining of the Zero Point Module restricts Stargate traffic to priority missions only.
 In the meanwhile, he enjoys such advanced Tauri pursuits as baseball, HDTV, and Earth Jazz and Classical on high-resolution audio.